Retail merchandising glossary.

 When our merchandising reps are hard at work in retail stores across North America, they come across what seems like hundreds of terms and acronyms.
 Think you know the ins and outs of retail merchandising?
 Check out our glossary of commonly used retail lingo below.

 1. Action alley: The central aisle around the store where there is generally the most open space.
-Retailers prompt impulse purchases by positioning displays along this main thoroughfare.
+Retailers prompt shoppers to make impulse purchases by positioning displays along this main thoroughfare.
 Also known as the racetrack.

 2. Audit: A way to ensure compliance and performance of a merchandising display.
 Tasks of completing an audit include ensuring products are in the right place, the display is set to POG and correct labels/signage are used.
 Premium completes 985K+ audit visits per year.